Privacy Policy

 5. Cross-Border Data Transfers

-In order to provide our services, your personal information may be transferred to, and stored on, our collections management platform hosted in Australia.
+In order to provide our services, your personal information may be transferred to, and stored on, our collections management platform hosted in various countries, including but not limited to Australia, the United States, and countries in Europe.

 We take reasonable steps to ensure that any overseas recipient of your personal information is subject to privacy obligations that are substantially similar to those in the Privacy Act 2020.